SEC judge in Cohen case no stranger to high-profile cases

-WASHINGTON (Reuters) - The Securities and Exchange Commission judge who will oversee the agency’s administrative trial against hedge fund tycoon Steven A. Cohen has a history of presiding over high-profile and thorny cases.
+WASHINGTON, July 24 (Reuters) - The U.S. Securities and Exchange Commission judge who will oversee the agency’s administrative trial against hedge fund tycoon Steven A. Cohen has a history of presiding over high-profile and thorny cases.

 Brenda P. Murray is the longest-serving administrative law judge at the SEC, where she has served as chief judge since 1994 and gained a reputation as a fair jurist with an unbiased record.